nasa/fprime/COSMOS/README.md

 ## 3. Running the Tool

-To use the tool, run the run\_cosmosgen.sh script from the command line with the directory for the Topology XML file as the only argument.
+Directly run cosmosgen.py using either Python 2 or Python 3 and make sure that the environment variables PYTHONPATH, BUILD_ROOT and FPRIME_CORE_DIR are properly set.
+The COSMOS tool also uses the environment variable COSMOS_USERPATH, which must be set to the location of your COSMOS config directory i.e. fprime-sw/COSMOS.

 In order to update the Cheetah templates used when generating the COSMOS configuration files, there is a script in Autocoders/src/utils/cosmos/templates called compile\_templates.sh that takes no arguments.
+The proper version of Cheetah must be used to build the templates when you use either Python 2 or Python 3.

 ## 4. Tool Inputs and Outputs